Test Logging in Django

 The Test

-The test itself will have three parts:
+The test itself will have two parts:

 Make Sure No Logs Are Produced